LesleyLai/digital-garden/content/Concepts/learn a math definition by finding examples and non-examples.md

 tags:
   - learning/math
 ---

-# Learn a Math Definition by Finding Examples and Non-examples

 A *non-example* is an example that almost, but not, satisfies the definition.

 Also exam the reason those definitions are given.